 - User training

 UCSF and Global Programs developed the impact evaluation of the DREAMS Tanzania program.
-DREAMS is a global partnership between PEPFAR, Girl Effect and the Bill & Melinda Gates Foundation to reduce new HIV infections in vulnerable adolescent girls and young women.
-This evaluation uses innovative technology platforms and mixed methods including a longitudinal cohort, time-location sampling (TLS), and qualitative interviews to assess intervention effect and reach, program acceptability within target communities and fidelity of implementation.
+DREAMS is a global partnership between PEPFAR, Girl Effect, and the Bill & Melinda Gates Foundation to reduce new HIV infections in vulnerable adolescent girls and young women.
+This evaluation used innovative technology platforms and mixed methods including a longitudinal cohort, time-location sampling (TLS), and qualitative interviews to assess intervention effect and reach, program acceptability within target communities, and fidelity of implementation.

 Program Monitoring and Evaluation

-Our work supports the development and implementation of Monitoring and Evaluation (M&E) plans to help partners measure progress towards stated objectives and track program effectiveness.
-We have supported monitoring and evaluation of President’s Emergency Plan for AIDS Relief's (PEPFAR) Gender-Based Violence Initiative as well as the development of the M&E sections of the Zanzibar Health Sector HIV Strategic Plan II and the mainland Health Sector HIV Strategic Plan III.
-We have also supported NACP through the revision of key population and patient monitoring tools.
+Our work supported the development and implementation of Monitoring and Evaluation (M&E) plans to help partners measure progress towards stated objectives and track program effectiveness.
+We have supported monitoring and evaluation of the PEPFAR Gender-Based Violence Initiative as well as the development of the M&E sections of the Zanzibar Health Sector HIV Strategic Plan II and the mainland Health Sector HIV Strategic Plan III.

-Our staff provide technical assistance to NACP and the Zanzibar Integrated HIV, Hepatitis, TB and Leprosy Programme (ZIHHTLP) in planning and implementing integrated biological and behavioral surveillance surveys (IBBSS), which are designed to improve understanding of the disease burden and unique service needs among key populations at risk for HIV.
-We have supported four IBBSS studies in Tanzania from protocol development through report writing and dissemination.
+Our staff provided technical assistance to NACP and ZIHHTLP in planning and implementing a number of integrated biological and behavioral surveillance surveys (IBBS), which are designed to improve understanding of the disease burden and unique service needs among key populations at risk for HIV.
+Our support for these surveillance activities began from the protocol development stage and continued through to report writing and dissemination.
 Results from these studies have been the basis for developing and improving programmatic interventions.

 We provided technical assistance to NACP in conducting a SWOT assessment of the HIV/AIDS surveillance system and in determining the feasibility of implementing HIV case-based surveillance in Tanzania.